xGR: Efficient Generative Recommendation Serving at Scale: Beam Search

 \section{Beam Search}

-In GR scenarios, beam search is essential for personalized recommendations to users from a vast item space.
-In each decode phase, each beam selects token IDs with Top-$K$ probabilities from the vocabulary to expand its sequence.
-Then, all beam sequences are traversed to obtain the tokens with Top-$BW$ probabilities to enter the next decode phase.
-However, naive beam search implementation is highly time-consuming and easily violates SLO requirements.
-To address this issue, we introduce the following optimization techniques.
+In the decode phase, each beam selects token IDs with Top-$BW$ probabilities from the vocabulary to expand its sequence.
+Then, all beam sequences are traversed to obtain the tokens with Top-$K$ probabilities to enter the next decode phase.
+We introduce the following optimization techniques.